Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Befuddle.** A creature you can see within range is confused, and spends its next action doing nothing.

+**Blink.** As a Sleight, you translocate to an unoccupied square or hexagon within range.

 **Exhaust.** A creature you can see within range loses a number of Stamina Points equal to your Willpower Modifier.

 **Fire Bolt.** Make an attack against a creature you can see within range.
 On a hit, that creature takes 2d6 Fire damage and starts Burning.

 **Frostbite.** A layer of frost forms around a creature you can see within range.
 The target takes 1d6 Frost damage and the DT of every attack it makes is increased by 2 until the end of its next turn.

 **Propel.** You propel a small object within range to hit a target.
 Make an attack against a creature or object you can see within range.
-On a hit, both the target and the propelled object take 1d12 + your Willpower Modifier Blunt damage.
+On a hit, both the target and the propelled object take Blunt damage equal to your Willpower Modifier plus 1d12.

 **Windstride.** As a Sleight, you cause the wind to boost you as you run.
 Your current speed is doubled until the end of your turn.

 # Invocations
 The following is a list of Invocations.
-After you cast an Invocation, you must succeed a DT 8 Endurance check or lose a Stamina Point.
+After you cast an Invocation, you must succeed an Endurance check with Inverse Difficulty based on your Resilience or lose a Stamina Point.
 Success with a Cost counts as a Failure.

 **Fireball.** Make an attack against a creature you can see within range.
 On a hit, it takes Fire damage equal to your Willpower Value plus 5d6 and starts Burning.
 On a miss, it takes half damage only.

 **Invisibility.** You become invisible until you attack or cast a spell.

+**Restore.** A creature you can see within range (or yourself) regains XdY missing Hit Points where X is your Willpower Modifier and Y is the largest even number that is equal to or lower than your Willpower Value.

+**Shapeshift.** You transform into another creature the same size as you and with the same arrangement of limbs that you have.
+None of your game statistics change.
+Your clothing and equipment are not affected.
+Until your next Rest, you can transform again as an Action.
+The spell ends if you transform back to your true form.

 # Conditions
 The following is a list of conditions that a creature may acquire.